fspaolo/makesite/index.md

-`Makesite.py` is an extremely simple static site generator written in Python.
+`Makesite.py` is an extremely simple (and extremely light) static site generator written in Python.
 You write your content in text files and `Makesite.py` does the rest for you.
 It works by taking as input an HTML template, a CSS style, and a bunch of text files (in Markdown) and generating static HTML pages.

 ## How it works